KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 These beings may be mistaken for the Bodhisattva itself —
 but in Zenetism, they are understood as **Centropic Stewards** expressing Aureform.

-Just as SS / SM beings reflect DS / DM,
+Just as SS / SM beings are expressions of DS / DM,
-these rare incarnates reflect the pattern of Aureform within embodied life.
+these rare incarnates are living reflections of the pattern of Aureform within embodied life.

 They are not hierarchically above —
 they are structurally attuned.